nigel-sampson/nigel-sampson.github.io/about.md

 title: About
 ---

-I'm a software developer in the .NET ecosystem building mobile and web solutions since 2002.
-More and more I'm becoming involved with the open source community contributing to a number of projects.
+I'm a software developer in the .NET ecosystem building cloud and mobile solutions since 2002.
+Increasingly I'm becoming involved with the open source community contributing to a number of projects.

 I'm currently based in Auckland, New Zealand.